diashenrique/zpm-explorer/README.md

-# ZPM Explorer
+## ZPM Explorer
-A graphic interface to explorer the applications inside InterSystems Package Manager
+A graphic interface to explorer the applications inside InterSystems Package Manager.

 ## Description
 ZPM Explorer's idea is to make it easier for people to find out what ZPM offers.
 Every week, every day, a new app joins the ZPM world, so why not help developers and non-developers take advantage of this incredible world?!